 Sleeping & Getting There

 There are lots of apartments in the heart of the Merced area on airbnb.
-We stayed in the slick, modern one pictured, available through Malagaflat, with high ceilings and Andalucian balconies (more info here).
+Most recently we stayed in a sea-view one down on Malagueta.
 Flights from London start at £25 one way on Easyjet and £36 on BA.

 We and our partners do the following data processing: personalised ads and content, ad and content measurement, audience insights, store and/or access information on a device